 Step 4: Create a new ssh key on the https://eu-de.git.cloud.ibm.com/-/profile/keys

-Step 5: Open the file with an editor and copy the content of the public key into the new key on https://eu-de.git.cloud.ibm.com/-/profile/keys
+Step 5: Open the file with an editor and copy the content of the public key into the new key on https://eu-de.git.cloud.ibm.com/-/profile/keys for your GitLab project (as you can see above).

 nano my_ibm_gitlab_rsa.pub

-Step 6: Add the ssh key to a local config file (see in the documentation generate a ssh key pair¶
+Step 6: Add the ssh key to a local config file (see in the documentation generate a ssh key pair

 eval $(ssh-agent -s)